 A book, part 3

 The pearly gates were not meant for him.
-He had no doubts about his final destination in the hereafter, so like any good thief, he stole what bits of paradise he could.
+He had no doubts about his final destination in the hereafter.
+So like any good thief, he stole what bits of paradise he could.

 Comfortable, cocooned in warmth, Grace nestled against his side; there was little more he could ask for.
 Persian lay at thier feet, purring in her sleep.
 A tame pseudo thunder that drowned out the last gasps of the dwindling storm.